-Aptitude: A new category, the Aptitude Award, requires a board member to demonstrate an understanding and comprehension of a variety of board governance skills based on the five leadership areas of NSBA’s Key Work of School Boards framework: vision, accountability, policy, community leadership and relationships.
+Aptitude: A new category, the Aptitude Award, requires a board member to demonstrate an understanding and comprehension of a variety of board governance skills based on six leadership areas: vision, accountability, policy, community engagement, relationships and advocacy.
 To receive this award, board members must receive an 80% passing score on an online assessment.
 The assessment will be offered in June and July and may be taken multiple times by a board member who does not receive an 80% score and wants to try again during the annual assessment period.

 Recognition: A board member may be nominated for the Recognition Award by his or her own school board by a majority vote of the board.
 This award replaces the previous Outstanding Board Member Award and honors board members most dedicated to the craft of being a model board member.